enesinan/dudu/README.md

 # ABOUT

-👉 We used ReactJS, Redux, Sass, Bootstrap, Vite, Heroku ⚛️
+👉 We used ReactJS, Redux, Sass, Bootstrap, Vite ⚛️

 👉 Build a React Todo App 💻